Thinking (But Not Too Concerned) About RMDs

 1) You’re required to take RMDs (and pay federal and state income taxes on them) on all employer-sponsored retirement plans, including:

-• Roth 401(k) plans (Technically, Roth 401(k)s, if they remain with your company after your departure or retirement, are subject to RMDs after age 70½.
-However, you can roll them into a Roth IRA, which is not subject to RMDs during the owner’s lifetime.),
+• Roth 401(k) plans (Technically, Roth 401(k)s that remain with your company are subject to RMDs.
+However, you can roll them into a Roth IRA, which is not subject to RMDs during the owner’s lifetime.)

 2) RMD rules also apply to traditional IRAs and IRA-based plans, including: